-This bill amends current eviction laws by adding the expiration of a lease or tenancy as a valid ground for eviction, contingent upon specific procedural requirements.
-It introduces a new subparagraph to RSA 540:2, II, which stipulates that for leases with an original term of 12 months or longer, or those renewed to total 12 months or more, landlords must provide tenants with written notice at least 60 days prior to the lease termination date.
+This bill amends current eviction laws by adding the expiration of a lease or tenancy as a valid ground for eviction, with specific procedural requirements.
+It introduces a new subparagraph to RSA 540:2, II, which states that for leases of 12 months or longer, or those renewed to total 12 months, landlords must provide tenants with written notice at least 60 days before the lease termination date, indicating that the lease will not be renewed and that the tenant must vacate.
 Additionally, landlords are required to file a possessory action within six months of the lease's expiration.
-The bill also clarifies that tenants retain defenses against retaliatory eviction and protections against discrimination.
+The bill also clarifies that tenants retain defenses against retaliatory eviction and discrimination.

 Statutes affected: Introduced: 540:2